knative-extensions/eventing-rabbitmq/docs/README.md

 ## Configuring self-signed certificates
 See [Self-Signed Certificates](self-signed-certs/)

+## Configuring pod resources
+See [Pod Resources](pod-resources) to configure the resource requests and limits for pods

 ## Contributing

 To contribute to the project, fork this repository, clone it and make a branch.